Funding for these projects came from the NSW Government Coastal and estuary management program.

 This project will undertake:

-- Dredging of two areas within the main section of Shaws Bay to address long-term sedimentation and potential for reduction in tidal circulation.
+- Dredging of 2 areas within the main section of Shaws Bay to address long-term sedimentation and potential for reduction in tidal circulation.

 - Utilisation of dredged sand for the nourishment of numerous beaches around Shaws Bay for the purposes of erosion control, foreshore revegetation, public access and amenity.